Liketodev3/study/readme.txt

     * #040688 - Notifications not working fine >> ids are changed >> learner side also lesson id coming for teacher.
     * #040693 - View cancel lesson >> show start in >> text >> need to remove that
     * #040839 - Show Class action buttons even after class completed
+    * #040840 - Hidden options to resolve issue if already resolved for teacher.
 ======================================

 Release Version: TV-2.0.1.20200727